Business Analyst Career Road Map Explained

 Lead/Principal Business Analyst Roles

-Lead or principal business analysts are seasoned professionals who shape the direction of projects, ensure quality, and provide expert guidance.
+Lead or principal business analysts are seasoned professionals who direct projects, ensure quality, and provide expert guidance.

 Job Titles: Lead Business Analyst, Principal Analyst